dtp04/Radiolytic-Production-of-Oxidants-in-Ocean-Worlds/README.md

 # Endogenous-Radiolytic-Production-of-Oxygen-and-Its-Potential-to-Support-Habitable-Environments-in-Ocean-Worlds

-This repository includes the report and slide from the group project I completed with two other students at USTH.
+This repository contains the report and slides from a project I completed at USTH for a course.
+I also presented this work at the 2025 SAGI Astrophysics Workshop.

 **Objective**: Investigate the in-situ production of molecular oxygen and hydrogen in Europa’s subsurface ocean through gamma emission of radioactive potassium decay.